fermi-ad/getting-started/docs/content-guidelines.md

 ## Repository Setup:

-It is encouraged to aim for a public repository, unless there are specific reasons or restrictions that require otherwise.
-Public repositories promote transparency, collaboration, and knowledge sharing within the community.
+You are encouraged to aim for a public repository, unless there are specific reasons or restrictions that require otherwise.
+Public repositories promote transparency, collaboration, and knowledge sharing throughout AD, the lab, and the internet.
 However, it is important to consider and follow the guidelines below while configuring the repository:

-* Determine the intended audience for the repository (private, internal, specific collaborators, Fermi-only, or public).
+* Determine the intended audience for the repository.
+  * Public, Fermilab employees and collaborators, specific group at Fermi, or select people
 * Configure the folder structure and permissions and authorizations based on the repo data sensitivity.  (??)
 * Configure the repository for the correct level of authentication/security based on the repository data sensitivity level:
   * Evaluate the sensitivity of the repository data and select the appropriate level of authentication and security measures.
-  * If the software supports Controlled Unclassified Information (CUI) or requires moderate-level authentication, ensure the repository is appropriately configured. https://computing.fnal.gov/cybersecurity-atwork/cui-homepage/
+  * If the software supports Controlled Unclassified Information (CUI) or requires moderate-level authentication, ensure the repository is appropriately configured. <https://computing.fnal.gov/cybersecurity-atwork/cui-homepage/>

    |            | Private Repository   | Public Repository   | Internal Repository (Fermi-only)   |
    |------------|----------------------|---------------------|------------------------------------|